azizanhaniff/DotNet-Microservices-LJ/README.md

 * To get list of pods: `kubectl get pods`.
 * To get list of services: `kubectl get services`.
 * To get logs of a pod: `kubectl logs app-pod`.

+## Part 4 - Starting Our 2nd Service

+> [!NOTE]
+> In the full course video, Les Jackson points out to change the port in **launchSettings.json** for the **CommandsService** project as it is using the same port number with **PlatformService** project.
+However, this is not the case for me.
+I assume in **.NET 8**, every project will use a different port number upon creation.
+In **.NET 5**, I assume every project in a solution uses the same port.